kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 However, if you do the reverse, then very likely you will see errors about missing symbols when loading the library.
 A quick check is to run _ldd bin/libtiledbgenomicsdb.so_; you should *NOT* see errors about missing symbols in a correctly functioning configuration.

+## Building a distributable jar

+Note: For most users this section is not applicable.
+If you are interested in packaging and distributing a jar file that must not contain any distribution specific dependencies (MPI shared libraries for example), follow the steps in this
+section:

+* The following libraries should be statically linked in:
+    * libgcc: We use the option "-static-libgcc"
+    * stdc++: We use the option "-static-libstdc++" while building TileDB/GenomicsDB to create portable binaries.
+Please ensure that your build system has the static version of this library installed.
+        * On CentOS/RedHat systems:

+            sudo yum -y install libstdc++-static

+    * OpenSSL

+* The following libraries are dynamically linked - however, they are backward compatible.
+Hence, you should build your jar on an 'older' system (I build on CentOS-6).
+    * zlib
+    * glibc

+* Command

+        make BUILD_JAVA=1 JNI_FLAGS="-I<java_SDK_dir>/include -I<java_SDK_dir>/include/linux" BUILD=release DISABLE_MPI=1 DISABLE_OPENMP=1 MAXIMIZE_STATIC_LINKING=1